Konstantin Kalinin

 As you probably know, “p2p” in “p2p payment app” stands for peer-to-peer or person-to-person, which means we use such apps to transact with people we know.

-Only recently, some p2p payment apps have been adding business payment options, effectively turning p2p into p2b (peer-to-business).
+This development opens up new opportunities for businesses and consumers alike by allowing business payment options, but also presents unique challenges in terms of security and user experience.
 That’s definitely one of the trends with payment apps, and we’ll discuss it below, but first, let’s look at the different types of p2p payment apps that exist today:

 Traditional mobile banking apps